godaddy/gasket/packages/gasket-plugin-config/README.md

 If you need access to config values in client-side code, this can be done through your redux store.
-The config plugin looks for a `redux` property of your configuration in `app.config.js` and places it under a `config` reducer in your initial redux state.
-Example below appears in `config` reducer in client-side code
+The config plugin looks for a `redux` property of your configuration in `app.config.js` and places it under a `config` property in your initial redux state.
+Example below can selected from `state.config.url` in client-side code

 ```js
 module.exports = {